Here are some facts:-

-Protein food allergies like milk, eggs and nut allergy seems to be getting common in babies than before.
+Protein food allergies like milk, eggs and nut allergy seem to be getting common in babies than before.
 Allergy usually happens when the immune system registers the food protein as harmful and the body produces chemicals which produce signs of allergy.

-There is this idea that delaying allergenic protein foods in babies like milk, eggs and nuts helps in prevention of allergy development in babies and children is no longer valid.
-At the age of six months when the baby is gradually being weaned from breast milk, give baby one protein at a time and watch closely for any sign of allergy.
-If the baby has an existing allergic condition, you may need to consult your pediatrician before introducing the protein foods to the baby.
+There is this idea that delaying allergenic protein foods in babies like milk, eggs and nuts helps in the prevention of allergy development in babies and children is no longer valid.
+At the age of six months when the baby is gradually being weaned from breast milk, give baby one protein at a time and watch closely for any sign of an allergy.
+If the baby has an existing allergic condition, you may need to consult your paediatrician before introducing the protein foods to the baby.